borbware/emuurom-web/playtesting.md

 Playtesting EMUUROM is conducted remotely, whenever it suits you.
 In a nutshell, you

-* record a video of you playing the game
+1. record a video of you playing the game
-* comment aloud your feelings
+2. comment aloud your feelings during the playthrough
-* after it's done, send the recording to me.
+3. send the recording to me.

 ---